 Figure 11 helps illustrate the steps that are required to completely establish the routing information required by a bridge (bridge Y).
-The arrows in Figure 11 point outward from the bus owner and inward to
+The arrows in Figure 11 point outward from the bus owner and inward to "owned" endpoints on the bus.

-1371 Figure 11 - Routing Table Population
+Figure 11 - Routing table population